chrischiedo/pesapal-api-spring-boot/README.md

 # Pesapal sample Spring Boot project

-This is a simple [Spring Boot](https://spring.io/projects/spring-boot) project that interacts with the [Pesapal API](https://developer.pesapal.com/how-to-integrate/e-commerce/api-30-json/api-reference).
+This is a simple [Spring Boot](https://spring.io/projects/spring-boot) project that integrates with the [Pesapal API](https://developer.pesapal.com/how-to-integrate/e-commerce/api-30-json/api-reference).
 The project was inspired by the [Node/Express version](https://github.com/Pesapal-Ltd/Sample_Api3_node/) that is provided by the Pesapal team.

 ## Prerequisites
 Before you begin, ensure you have the following installed on your local machine: